-The Company does not intend to apply for a listing of the Exchange Notes on a securities exchange.
+The Company does not intend to apply for a listing of the Exchange Notes on a securities exchange or on any automated dealer quotation system.
 There is currently no established market for the Exchange Notes and there can be no assurance as to the liquidity of markets that may develop for the Exchange Notes, the ability of the holders of the Exchange Notes to sell their Exchange Notes or the price at which such holders would be able to sell their Exchange Notes.
-If such markets were to exist, the Exchange Notes could trade at prices that may be lower than the initial market values thereof depending on many factors, including prevailing interest rates and the markets for similar securities.
-Although there is currently no market for the Exchange Notes, the Initial Purchasers have advised the Company that they currently intend to make a market in the Exchange Notes.
+If such markets were to exist, the Exchange Notes could trade at prices that may be lower than the initial market value thereof depending on many factors, including prevailing interest rates and the markets for similar securities.
+The Exchange Notes are expected to be designated for trading in the PORTAL market.
+The Initial Purchasers have advised the Company that they currently intend to make a market with respect to the Exchange Notes.
 However, the Initial Purchasers are not obligated to do so, and any market making with respect to the Exchange Notes may be discontinued at any time without notice.
+In addition, such market making activity may be limited during the pendency of the Exchange Offer or the effectiveness of a shelf registration statement in lieu thereof.
+Because Lehman Brothers Inc. is an affiliate of the Company, following consummation of the Exchange Offer Lehman Brothers Inc. will be required to deliver a current "market-maker" prospectus and otherwise comply with the registration requirements of the Securities Act in connection with any secondary market sale of the New Exchange Notes, which may affect its ability to continue market-making activities.
+See "Notice to Investors" and "Plan of Distribution".